Always something to do for the holidays or rainy day?

 They also really enjoy building things together.
 Anyway all LEGO build at the moment.

-The best thing I can give them is Lego blocks so they can get back to work.
-But Disney and Donald are also still quite a favorite.
+The nicest thing I can give them is lego blocks so that they can get going again.
+But Disney and Donald are still pretty favorites.

 Donald Duck games on the digital tour

 If you are tired of playing with it yourself (or if you just don't like it that much of course), you can also get them going on the iPad or Tablet.